Spring is less than a week away, and that means a shift in the freight market as well. Produce is about to be the big

 In the South Central region, we can expect continued stability with a slight downturn in volume as the region cycles from winter to summer freight.
 The southern border metros saw a 12% uptick in tender rejections which could be a sign of the produce season beginning to ramp.

 Finally, in Wisconsin, peak cheese production is tying up reefer capacity.
 Volume out of Green Bay is on the rise, leading to fewer trucks available in surrounding areas.
 Tender rejections were up 55% in the past month due to the 71,000 truckloads of cheese leaving the state.
 Winter weather will sweep through North Dakota, South Dakota and Minnesota this week, but no serious impact to capacity is expected.

 Stay on top of the trends impacting your lanes.

 See a detailed breakdown of trends in your region with the Convoy Shipper Platform.
-The Market Outlook curates a view of freight impacts and trends by region to give you a full picture of the market.
-It’s free to access, simply sign in or register now.
+The Market Outlook curates a view of freight impacts and trends by region while our Guaranteed Primary dynamic pricing program gives a full picture of the freight RFP market.
+To access the Convoy Shipper Platform, simply sign in or register now.

 Want to learn more?
 Request a demo.